 The Show Must Go On

-Neither rain nor shine or dead of cold will prevent these dedicated kids from attending Grundy County Corn Fest.
+Neither rain nor shine nor dead of cold, will prevent these dedicated kids from attending Grundy County Corn Fest.

-Grundy County Corn Fest 2011The day starts off sunny and warm, yet every weatherman in Chicago is predicting rain and wind gust exceeding 40 mph around 2:00 pm.
-The first show is a little windy, but nothing that prevents me from performing, but as the day went on, the weather turned.
-The clouds thickened, you could smell the rain in the air.
-When I checked the radar, I was located at the cusp of a large green blob, with a dash of red inside the green and I had a 1:30 balloon show.
+Grundy County Corn Fest 2011The day started off sunny and warm, but every weatherman in Chicago was predicting rain and wind gusts exceeding 40 mph around 2:00 PM.
+The first show was a bit windy, but it didn’t stop me from performing.
+However, as the day progressed, the weather changed.
+The clouds thickened, and I could smell the rain in the air.
+When I checked the radar, I saw that I was right on the edge of a large green blob with a dash of red inside, and I had a balloon show scheduled for 1:30 PM.

-Grundy County Corn Fest 2011 Balloon Show in RainWell its tradition for local schools to have field trips to the festival and this year’s rain and wind wasn’t going to stop this school.
-As I look around I see only one spot that was dry and sheltered enough to do an improved balloon show.
+Grundy County Corn Fest 2011 Balloon Show in RainIt’s a tradition for local schools to take field trips to the festival, and this year’s rain and wind weren’t going to stop this school.
+As I look around, I see only one spot that is dry and sheltered enough to hold an impromptu balloon show.

-So huddled under a couple trees, rain dripping from the leaves, I proceed to entertain 25 dedicated kids and adults who came out to see Magical Balloon-dude Dale.
-Each child was included in the show and they left happy and wet, but for this school, the tradition of coming to the Grundy County Corn Festival was not lost just because of wind and rain.
+Huddled under a couple of trees, with rain dripping from the leaves, I entertained 25 dedicated kids and adults who came out to see Magical Balloon-Dude Dale.
+Each child was included in the show and left happy—even if they were a little wet.
+For this school, the tradition of attending the Grundy County Corn Festival continued, despite the wind and rain.

 Leave a Comment